Ciamcioo/Habit-Builder/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'io.github.ciamcioo.habbit-builder' is invalid and this project uses 'io.github.ciamcioo.habbit_builder' instead.
+* The original package name 'io.github.ciamcioo.habbit-builder' is invalid and this project uses 'io.github.ciamcioo.habit_builder' instead.

 # Getting Started